 Glenmore campsite is owned by the Camping in the Forest group which has a few campsites across the UK.
-I really love their campsites as they’re always pretty and feels like wild camping except there’s decent toilets and showers.
+I really love their campsites as their location is great and it feels like you are wild camping except that there’s decent toilets and showers.

 Arriving at the campsite, I didn’t expect it to be as big as it was.
 Our pitch had a sandy base which meant we weren’t putting our tent on soggy grass and there was more than enough space.